iiljina/iiljina.github.io/_projects/21-2019-wedding.md

 I came up with so many travel-related details starting from decoration and name cards to ceremony's style and cake design, which has created a very special atmosphere and resulted in a personal, very memorable experience for every guest and even exceeded the expectations of the bride(me) and groom.

-I've coordinated most of the preparation remotely, coming form Amsterdam to Latvia a few times for site visits and meetings with vendors.
+I've coordinated most of the preparation remotely, coming from Amsterdam to Latvia a few times for site visits and meetings with vendors.

 Get a glimpse of that special wedding yourself.
 Check the details below :)